 What first inspired you to begin your career as a chef and what keeps you there today?

-I was born in a beautiful Besançon in the Franche-Comté region, just between Burgundy and the Jura mountains – a truly amazing place where I learnt so much.
+I was born in a beautiful Besançon in the Franche-Comté region, just between Burgundy and the Jura mountains – a truly amazing place where I learned so much.
 I was really inspired by my mother, Maman Blanc.
 She taught me everything.
 How to garden; planting, nurturing the vegetables and fruit, when to pick them, how to use them… we used fresh, local and seasonal produce to create meals for the family; wholesome meals full of goodness.
 I always remember these times and today I visit my Maman as often as I can and still we garden, we cook and I never stop learning from her.

 What do you think is the secret to becoming an expert in your chosen field?